-Our Chapter continues to provide funding, beyond the three endowed scholarships which we have completely funded, to the national scholarship initiative.
+Our Chapter continues to provide funding beyond the three endowed MOAA scholarships, which we have completely funded, to the national scholarship initiative.
 Students (under age 24) who are children of former, active or retired officers or active or retired enlisted military personnel are eligible to apply for the MOAA Scholarship program.

-This last year, we have shifted more of our focus to funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship ($1,000 annual grant) at both Belmont and Lipscomb Universities.
+This year we will continue our focus on funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship ($1,000 grant) at both Belmont and Lipscomb Universities.
 Administered with our written direction, these scholarships give preference to permanently disabled and other combat wounded veterans.
-Since the GI Bill and the Yellow Ribbon Programs do not provide 100% of the funding that student’s need, our scholarships can be the difference that allows a veteran to obtain a degree.
+Since the GI Bill and the Yellow Ribbon Programs do not provide 100% of the funding that students need, our scholarships can be the difference that allows a veteran to obtain a degree.
 It is our intent to continue working with these two schools to further address veterans scholarship needs.

 These programs are not possible without your generous contributions.
 Your board is once again asking that every chapter member make as a minimum a $25.00 tax-deductible contribution to support this very worthwhile initiative.
 Should you choose to make a direct contribution to MOAA in response to their National solicitation, we would sincerely appreciate your annotating your check to have the funds credited to the Middle Tennessee Chapter contribution.

 Donations made payable to the MTC MOAA Scholarship Fund to P.O.
 Box 50252, Nashville, TN 37205-0252.
 We ask that you make every effort to do so by October 30, 2018.

 Thank you again for your support of this highly worthwhile endeavor!

 CAPT, USN (Ret.)